 When the SPI module is operating in slave mode, SCK is used to receive the clock from the host and its own baud rate setting is invalid.
 To configure into slave mode, proceed as follows.

 Configure the DEF bit to set the data bit length.

-Configure CPHA to match the host operating mode;
+Configure the CPOL and CPHA bits to match the host mode.